Sony RX10 II versus Sony RX100 V

 |Sony RX10 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The RX10 II and the RX100 V are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2359k dots).
-The adjacent table lists some of the other core features of the Sony RX10 II and Sony RX100 V along with similar information for a selection of comparators.
+Moreover, their viewfinders offer an identical resolution of 2359k dots.
+The table below summarizes some of the other core capabilities of the Sony RX10 II and Sony RX100 V in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 80D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|